philmikejones/beginning-mapping/handout.md

 ## Before the course starts

 So that we can get started promptly on the day, before the course date it would help if you could download and install the software and some of the data we will be using.
+This will be especially true if you are using a work laptop that is managed by your organisation.

 You will need two pieces of software on the day.
 One is QGIS, which is the GIS software that we will use to produce our maps.